-MultiPod® is a unique ‘drop in’ body system designed by Primetech to be used in any 4 x 4 utility style vehicle.
-This means that should a service have vehicles of this type within their fleet then these vehicles can easily be brought into service to fill the role of Collaborative Response Vehicles.
-MultiPod® presents a real opportunity to bring significant financial savings to any Authority considering the introduction of CRV's into hard-to-reach or remote locations.
+MultiPod® is a unique demountable ‘drop in’ body system designed by Primetech to be used in any 4 x 4 utility style vehicle.
+This means that should a service have vehicles of this type within their fleet then these vehicles can easily be brought into service to fill the role of Collaborative Response/Initial Response Vehicle using equipment such as the MistTech misting system.
+MultiPod® has recently been upgraded, and is now 10% lighter and stronger.
+MultiPod® presents a real opportunity to bring significant financial savings to any Authority considering the introduction of CRV's/IRV's into hard-to-reach or remote locations.

 MultiNet, is a range of portable, self-contained, incident ground communications solutions designed to meet the growing demands for cost effective, interoperable and flexible incident management communications.
 Additions to the Satellite broadband packages offered by Primetech include the XTAR high-throughput X-band space segment that offers dedicated, non pre-emptible service and new occasional user services via the Thor 7 Ka-Band service.

-With smaller more agile vehicle agencies will be able to access difficult areas, reach remote villages with difficult terrain such as snow and mud, or traverse limited access roads and narrow bridges.
+With smaller, more agile vehicles agencies will be able to access difficult areas, reach remote villages with difficult terrain such as snow and mud, or traverse limited-access roads and narrow bridges.
 When used at an early stage, the Cobra system will cool and rapidly control the development of the fire, providing for a faster and more effective entry into the fire compartment.
 This enables a more effective transition to traditional firefighting methods, creating valuable time for incident commanders to control and manage the incident tactically.